duckduckgo/duckduckgo/README.md

 zci is_cached => 1;
 ```

 This line is optional.
-Goodies technically return a [ZeroClickInfo object](https://metacpan.org/module/WWW::DuckDuckGo::ZeroClickInfo) (abbreviated as **zci**).
-This effect happens transparently by default, but you can override this default behavior via the **zci** keyword.

 We set **is_cached** to true (0 is false, 1 is true) because this plugin will always return the same answer for the same query.
 This speeds up future answers by caching them (saving previous answers).

 Finally, all Perl packages that load correctly should [return a true value](http://stackoverflow.com/questions/5293246/why-the-1-at-the-end-of-each-perl-package) so add a 1 on the very last line.